jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 12: June 17th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Didn't figure out Twitter API yet.

+**Thoughts**: Struggling to get this to work.
+I'll have to mess around with it tomorrow and see what I can do.

 ### Day 11: June 16th, 2017

 **Today's Progress**: Worked for 60 minutes.
 Did some work on RQM and read YDKJS.